 Competitive differentiation.
 Harvard management guru Michael Porter argues that strategy is, in part, the art of knowing what not to do.17 For those technology capabilities at the core of your firm’s strategic differentiation, it’s understandable—and prudent—that you’d be reticent to depend upon, let alone share them with, anyone outside your direct control.
 Once you determine and designate your services as supporting versus strategic, an easy answer is to begin crowdsourcing the former (that is, embrace OSS) to free precious internal cycles for the latter.
 It’s also worth challenging convention and evaluating whether open source could actually help drive competitive advantage in areas deemed crown jewels.18

 Cultural constraints.
 Some corporate cultures are simply more “open to being open” than others.
 Consider Tesla.
-Long considered a technology company that happens to sell cars, Elon Musk’s decision to open source the company’s patent portfolio in 2014 was called at once intuitive (by software industry pundits) and unprecedented (by automotive experts).19 As you think about the benefits of using OSS in your organization, remember to first consider your mission, vision, and values.
+Long considered a technology company that happens to sell cars, Elon Musk’s decision to open source the company’s patent portfolio in 2014 was called at once intuitive (by software industry pundits) and unprecedented (by automotive experts).19 As you think about the benefits of using OSS in your organisation, remember to first consider your mission, vision and values.
 As the old saying goes: “Culture eats strategy for breakfast.”
-Embracing open source can be part of a broader effort to modernize tech operating and delivery models, but don’t underestimate the importance of (and challenge of) the required cultural shift.
+Embracing open source can be part of a broader effort to modernise tech operating and delivery models, but don’t underestimate the importance of (and challenge of) the required cultural shift.

 Uncertain lineage.
 All open source projects are not created equal.
-Your confidence in a given project, fork, or codebase should run proportionally to its number of contributors, commits, and followers.
-Consider looking for a conservative lineage, and stick to a particular line.
+Your confidence in a given project, fork, or codebase should run proportionally to its number of contributors, commits and followers.
+Consider looking for a conservative lineage and stick to a particular line.
 For core plumbing, there’s no reason to be out on the bleeding edge.